kamarada/guiadoopensuse/security.md

 You'll be asked for the root password when installing packages or performing other administrative tasks outside of your /home/ folder.
 Unless you unchecked the checkbox during installation the root user has the same password as your normal user.

-{% include note.html obs="Only work as root when it's required." %}
+{% include note.html note="Only work as root when it's required." %}

 ### 7.1.1 Super User File Manager